curegit/precure-stylegan-ada/README.md

 ### `generate.py`

-This script generates images using a trained model.
+This script generates images utilizing a trained model.
 Use the `-h` option for more details.

-example to generate 100 dog images in the `output` folder using the afhq model:
+For example, to generate 100 dog images in the `output` folder using the AFHQ model, type:

 ```sh
 python3 generate.py models/afhq.hdf5 -n 100 -l dog -o output